 - Must be at or below 100% of San Joaquin County’s Area Median (Household) Income, own a single-family home, condo, or permanently affixed manufactured home.
 (See table below)

-To learn more about eligibility, program requirements, other qualifications, or fill out an application, please visit the Housing is Key website or call 1-800-569-4287.
+To learn more about eligibility, program requirements, and other qualifications, or fill out an application, please visit the Housing is Key website or call 1-800-569-4287.

 Household Area Median Income (AMI)